 How To Edit Your WordPress User Profile

-In this post, you will learn about editing your user profile.
+In this tutorial, you will learn how to configure and edit your user profile in WordPress.

-We will also show you how to create a biographical info section that will automatically display on your site in the “Author Archives” section and how to use this feature to better promote yourself and your business online.
+We will also show you how to set up an effective author bio that will automatically display information about you in the “Author Archives” section of your blog and link to your published content, and how to use this feature to better promote yourself and your business online.

-The Profile section contains a number of subsections that allow you to view and manage information about your user account.
+The Profile screen contains various subsections that let you configure, view, and manage information about your user account.

 - Personal Options